r4victor/tenthousandmeters/content/blog/python_bts_01.md

 add_5 = make_add_x(5)
 ```

-Functions `add_4` and `add_5` are the result of calling `MAKE_FUNCTION` instruction with the same code object as an argument.
+The bytecode of the `make_add_x` function contains a `MAKE_FUNCTION` instruction.
+The functions `add_4` and `add_5` are the result of calling this instruction with the same code object as an argument.
 But there is one argument that differs – the value of `x`.
 Each function gets its own by the mechanism of cell variables that allows us to create closures like `add_4` and `add_5`.

 I recommend you to take a look at the definitions of the code and function objects before we move to the next concept.